AndreyKaigorodov/Dashboards/README.md

 # Dashboards
-This repository created for dashboards, which was designed by using Power BI
+This repository created for dashboards, which was designed by using Power BI and Excel